spacetelescope/ramp_simulator/README.md

 > For any questions or issues related specifically to code here, please submit a ticket at https://stsci.service-now.com/jwst

-Code to create high-fidelity simulations of JWST multiaccum integrations.

 This code takes an existing real, raw dark current ramp for the instrument being simulated, and adds simulated signals on top of the dark current.
 Options for these simulated sources include point sources, galaxies (2D sersic models),